 After a completed application is received, the application and all supporting information are initially screened by an admissions committee of the program of study to which the student is applying.
-The strongest candidates are invited to attend the Graduate School’s interview days held in February.
+The strongest candidates are invited to attend the Graduate School’s interview days held in January and February.
 During these two-day periods, applicants experience program orientation, personal interviews and opportunities to interact with fellow applicants, current graduate students and faculty.

 Following interviews, each program forwards recommendations on candidates for acceptance to the Graduate School Dean for final decision, who then notifies candidates of their acceptance.
 The final date for acceptance is April 15.